rexposadas/rexposadas.github.io/_posts/2014-06-12-linux-namespaces.markdown

 ### Ns1 should be able to ping the host and ns2.

     $ ip netns exec ns1 ping 10.1.1.1 // configured for the host.  this succeeds.
     $ ip netns exec ns1 ping 20.1.1.2 // configured for ns2.
-This fails.
+This succeeds.

 ### Ns2 should be able to ping ns1, but not the host.